Michael (00:00)

 Michael (10:10)

 All right.
 Might have to resurface that.
 Amazing.
 Caleb, I know you and I, we both have families now.
-We both are fathers and the imagination of childhood is incredible.
-And it's like, I remember when I was growing up too, I'd sometimes go out in the woods and a stick in the woods can keep you entertained for hours on end.
-It's amazing growing up in that sort of childhood.
-Now, you're born in Wisconsin, you grew up in Wisconsin.
+We are both fathers, and the imagination of childhood is incredible.
+And it's like, I remember when I was growing up, too, I'd sometimes go out in the woods, and a stick in the woods can keep you entertained for hours on end.
+It's amazing to grow up with that sort of childhood.
+Now, you were born in Wisconsin, and you grew up in Wisconsin.
 Two questions for you.
 How close were you to the Great Lakes?
-Because Wisconsin's sweet because they have a Great Lake to the north and to the east side.
+Because Wisconsin is sweet, they have a Great Lake to the north and to the east.
 So how close were you to those lakes?

 Caleb (10:59)

 I was in southwest Wisconsin.
-I now live in Milwaukee, which is right on it, but I was in much more rolling hills, rolling hills in more of a wooded area of Wisconsin.
+I now live in Milwaukee, which is right on it, but I was in much more rolling hills, in a more wooded area of Wisconsin.

 Michael (11:11)